-The State of Alaska's budget shortfall and correlated credit rating concerns have moderated since fiscal year 2015 when oil prices and UGF revenue diminished significantly.
-Two of the three credit rating agencies that rate Alaska have adjusted the State's credit rating outlook from negative to stable, with only Fitch Ratings retaining the negative outlook indicating a heightened level of short-term concern.
-However, within their written reports or in general discussion, all three rating agencies continue to indicate that the State of Alaska's credit rating will likely be downgraded unless a sustainable fiscal plan or a binding plan to achieve a balanced budget in future fiscal years is established over the next several years.
-Lacking a long-term fiscal plan that provides for balanced budgets places downward pressure on the State's debt capacity.
+The State of Alaska's budget shortfall and correlated credit rating concerns have moderated since fiscal year 2015 when oil prices and UGF revenue diminished significantly, and more recently since the volatility associated with the COVID-19 Pandemic.
+Two of the three credit rating agencies that rate Alaska have the State's credit rating outlook at stable, with S&P Global still retaining a positive outlook as of December 2023.
+Additionally, in July 2023, Kroll Bond Rating Agency initiated a rating on outstanding State of Alaska general obligation bonded debt at AA, an improvement in comparison to outstanding ratings from the three other rating agencies.
+Based on the rating criteria, including communications from the rating agencies, the factors that can negatively impact and or result in a rating downgrade is the accelerating depletion of the State's budget reserves including significant growth in pension obligations or other long-term liabilities.
+In addition, lacking a long-term fiscal plan that provides for balanced budgets places downward pressure on the State's debt capacity over a long-term time horizon.

 Debt capacity is generally determined based on annual debt service not exceeding a percentage of UGF revenues.
-The State has historically used revenue classified as UGF in the State's semiannual Revenue Sources Book (RSB) as the basis of determining revenue available for debt service.
-The uncertainty credit rating agencies and investors have in our bonds relates to the certainty of revenue such as the POMV transfer and the amount that will be appropriated to the UGF budget vs dividends.
+The State has historically used revenue classified as UGF in the State's RSB as the basis of determining revenue available for debt service.
+This has recently been augmented through the use of a five-year average of this revenue reporting.
+The uncertainty credit rating agencies and investors have in our bonds relates to the uncertainty of revenue such as the POMV transfer and subsequent amount that will be appropriated to the UGF budget for governmental services versus dividends to qualified residents of Alaska.
 Investors in the State's bonds and credit rating agencies need to be confident that there will be sufficient revenues to pay annual debt service payments in both the current and future years.

 Following the 2018 Legislature passing Senate Bill 26 which, beginning in fiscal year 2019, provided a framework for appropriating investment income of the Permanent Fund for state government expenditure.
 SB 26 establishes that the amount available for appropriation shall be equal to "5.25% of the average market value of the Permanent Fund for the first five of the preceding six fiscal years, including the fiscal year just ended."
-On July 1, 2021, the calculation diminished to 5% of the average market value as further described.
+Per SB 26, on July 1, 2021, the calculation then diminished to 5% of the average market value as further described.
 For fiscal year 2019, this change resulted in an additional \$2.7 billion of UGF revenue and became the largest revenue source for the UGF budget.
-Chapter 2, Table 5, of the State of Alaska, Department of Revenue, Tax Division's Fall 2021 Revenue Sources Book, estimates the POMV transfer to UGF at \$3,069.3 million for FY 2022 and \$3,360.6 million for FY 2023.
+Chapter 2, Table 5, of the State of Alaska, Department of Revenue, Tax Division's Fall 2023 RSB, lists the POMV transfer to UGF at \$3,526.0 million for FY 2024 and estimates \$3,657.2 million for FY 2025.